När karusellerna sover

-När karusellerna sover ("When the carousels are sleeping") was the Sveriges Television's Christmas calendar in 1998.
+När karusellerna sover ("When the carousels are sleeping") is the Sveriges Television's Christmas calendar in 1998.
 The screenplay was written by Hans Alfredsson.

 Plot

 One day after school, Jack meets a dog leading him through an entrance to an amusement park, closed for winter.
 The dog runs through the entrance, followed by Jack.

 Video

 The series was released to VHS in 1999 and DVD in 2006.
 The soundtrack music was released to CD in 1998 by the Independent Entertainment record label.